 A study published as early as 1968 showed that arginine is necessary for the herpes simplex-1 virus to replicate.
 (1) So how would someone combat that arginine?
 The rules of nutrition would suggest it’s by getting more lysine.

-Lysine competes with arginine for absorption, so getting additional lysine may stop herpes virus replication and reduce HSV-1 symptoms.
+Lysine competes with arginine for absorption, so getting additional lysine has the potential to inhibit herpes virus replication and reduce HSV-1 symptoms.

 Oral herpes is caused by HSV-1, but HSV-1 outbreaks can also be located on the genitals and cause genital herpes.
 However, HSV-2 is the strain more commonly associated with genital herpes.

-So even though the research deals with oral herpes, many people reason that the same logic likely applies to both HSV-1 and HSV-2 genital herpes.
-In fact, lysine is sometimes suggested to reduce the symptoms of shingles, another common herpes simplex virus.
+So even though the arginine research deals with oral herpes, many people reason that the same logic likely applies to both HSV-1 and HSV-2 genital herpes.
+In fact, lysine is sometimes suggested as a home remedy to reduce the symptoms of shingles, another common herpes simplex virus.